11 hurt when mall thieves use firecrackers as distraction

 ORLANDO, Fla.
 (AP) — Police say 11 people were injured fleeing when jewelry store thieves set off firecrackers in a Florida mall to simulate gunshots.

 The Orange County Sheriff’s Office says deputies arrived quickly at the Florida Mall near Orlando on Sunday evening after gunfire was reported.
-They quickly determined no shots were fired, but were instead firecrackers used as a distraction in a jewelry store theft.
+They quickly determined no shots were fired, but that firecrackers had been used as a distraction in a jewelry store theft.

 Five of the injured were taken to the hospital.
 Further details were not immediately available.